This is a summary of my debate in a thread in Facebook. Kindly excuse the repetitions, if any.

 Hint: – What the arguer hinting here is that when Indo-Aryan language Sanskrit ‘came to India’ through North-West, Sanskrit encountered some other, alien language and that alien language influenced Sanskrit and changed the grammatical structure of Sanskrit.
 Current day Sanskrit and Dravidian languages inhibit certain syntactical similarity.
-SO the arguer says indirectly that Sanskrit borrowed syntax from Dravidian language.
-(This is a foolish argument)
+So the arguer says indirectly that Sanskrit borrowed syntax from Dravidian language.

 Counter argument: –